Skip to content

 Build Index (Configured Roots) Build or rebuild the index for the configured roots.

-Switch Search Index (metadata / content) Choose whether search and browse use the metadata or the content index.
+Switch Search Index (metadata / content) Choose whether search and browse use the metadata or content index.

 Reindex Files With Failed Extraction Retry files whose content extraction previously failed.